-Onions are popular cool season vegetables that can be cultivated from seed, sets or transplants.
-Onions are an easy-to-grow and manage crop, that when properly harvested, can provide a kitchen staple through the fall and winter.
+Onions and garlic are popular cool season vegetables that can be cultivated from seed, sets or transplants.
+Onions and garlic are easy-to-grow and manage crops, that when properly harvested, can provide a kitchen staple through the fall and winter.

-Onions offer flavor, texture and color to our meals.
+Onions and garlic offer flavor, texture and color to our meals.
 They are eaten raw, cooked and pickled.
-They are very easy to grow, harvest and preserve.
+They are both very easy to grow, harvest and preserve.
 There are yellow, white and even purple onions.
 There are bunching onions, pungent cooking onions and sweet onions.

 Any bulbs that have bolted, or formed flower stalks, should be pulled and used right away; they are not good for storage.

-Onions can be harvested at any time during their growth but require lots of water for optimal growth.
+Onions and garlic can be harvested at any time during their growth but require lots of water for optimal growth.
 Stop watering when the onion bulbs are ready to be pulled and harvested.
 Knowing how to harvest onions is also important, as you don’t want to damage the plants or onion bulbs.
 Carefully pull or dig onions up from the ground with the tops intact.
 Gently shake the soil from around the bulbs.
 Basically, methods used to dry onions and garlic are the same, so for that reason, we will just concentrate on curing onions only, but the very same methods can be used on garlic.